2-5-perceivers/flutter-master-detail-flow/README.md

 For more code examples explore the example app or the code for MDItem and MDPadding.

+### Details pages
-If DetailsPageScaffold and DetailsPageSliverList don't fit your needs, you can use DetailsPanelProvider to make sure your custom layout has access to the info it needs.
+If `DetailsPageScaffold` and `DetailsPageSliverList` don't fit your needs, you can use `DetailsPanelProvider` to make sure your custom layout has access to the info it needs.

 A custom details page needs to adapt to the ViewMode.
 In ViewMode.lateral AppBars should have `autoImplyLeading` and `primary` set to false so they don't pop the MDScaffold nor try to use safe area.